Sail Canada: Sailing instruction

-Although one further level is specified by the Cruising Scheme, it is not currently offered by any Sail Canada school.
+Although one further level is specified by the Cruising Scheme, as of 2017 it is not offered by any Sail Canada school.
 This is the Offshore Cruising level, which requires students to demonstrate the ability "to safely act as skipper and crew in a sailing cruiser on an offshore passage navigated by celestial and electronic means without visual reference to terrestrial objects".